jamii/imp/diary.md

 I noticed a problem with my benchmarks.
 On longer queries, it seems to always run exactly two samples and then include a gc in the second sample, regardless of how much allocation the function performed.
 So those queries are being charged half of the cost of a full gc, instead of it being amortized over the number of executions it would take to trigger a gc.
 This *might* be why the bfs version with buffers looked like it had such large regressions.

 Notably, I reran 33c and got 6.5ms instead of 740ms.

+### 2016 Oct 10

+Clear signs of wheel-spinning last week.
+Most of the last month has been spent trying to persuade Julia to generate the code that I want.
+That was waste of effort.
+I'm just going to generate it myself.
+The resulting code is ugly but I'll live.
+The report can just explain the problem, and I can write another post when the unboxing pull-request lands in Julia.
+It also means that there is no longer a clear interface between indexes and queries, but I only wanted that to experiment with different indexes anyway and I'm not doing that anymore.